kimbring2/DeepSoccer/deepsoccer_jetson/README.md

 After connecting the hardware, download the Jetbot package from https://github.com/NVIDIA-AI-IOT/jetbot to Jetson Xaiver NX and install it using setup.py file.
 In this package, execute a python file(https://github.com/NVIDIA-AI-IOT/jetbot/blob/master/jetbot/utils/create_stats_service.py) that displays the current information in OLED.

-After that, try to register sevice to execut OLED file automatically when the board boot.
+After that, try to register sevice to execute OLED file automatically when the board boot.
 First, move to /etc/systemd/system/ location of Ubuntu.
 Then, create a file named deepsoccer_stats.service with following contents.

 ```
 [Unit]